bertofurth/Seagate-Central-Toolchain/README.md

 or if new system components are installed it may be necessary to restart the build process afresh.
 Do this by deleting the **cross** subdirectory and starting again.

-When build gcc versions 5.x.x and below using gcc version 11.x.x and above the following line in the maketoolchain.sh script must be uncommented.

-     #export CXXFLAGS="-std=gnu++14"